a20351766/udo.1.4.0/docs/source/developapps/connectionoptions.md

   over resources, such as being able to read and write the ledger, for example.

   A user identity must be specified.
-As you can see, this identity is fundamental to the idea that Hyperledger Fabric is a *permissioned* network -- all actors have an identity, including applications, peers and orderers, which determines their control over resources.
+As you can see, this identity is fundamental to the idea that Hyperledger UDO is a *permissioned* network -- all actors have an identity, including applications, peers and orderers, which determines their control over resources.
 You can read more about this idea in the membership services [topic](../membership/membership.html).